progressively-crew/progressively/packages/website/src/pages/privacy-policy.md

 ## How You Can Access and Control the Information We Collect

-If you're already a Progressively user, you may access, update, alter your basic user profile information by editing your user profile or contacting marvin.frachet@protonmail.com.
+If you're already a Progressively user, you may access, update, alter your basic user profile information by editing your user profile or contacting contact@progressively.app.

 ### Data Retention and Deletion